Master of Science in Healthcare Quality Prerequisites

 Master of Science in Healthcare Quality

-Students applying to this program should refer the School of Graduate Studies Academic Calendar for up-to-date graduate school requirements.
-Students requesting admission to the program will normally have graduated with a minimum of a second class standing (B, 73% or GPA 3.0) from an accredited, baccalaureate granting University, with a preferred degree in a healthcare discipline, law, business, engineering, or policy studies.
+Those interested applying to this program should refer the School of Graduate Studies Academic Calendar for up-to-date graduate school requirements.
+Perspective students applying for admission to the program will normally have to have graduated with a minimum of a second class standing (B, 73%) from an accredited, baccalaureate granting University, with a preferred degree in a healthcare discipline, law, business, engineering, or policy studies.

 Students are required to have taken a undergraduate university course (worth three course credits) in statistics to be accepted into the program.
 Eligible statistic courses must include the following components: